 Project phases

-Development of materials and components of the TPER cell
+Development of materials and components of the reactor cell

 Synthesis and characterisation of new photocatalytic materials for the development of optimal photo-electrodes and development of new membranes for ions transport, CO2 capture and functional ILs.

-Upscaling, testing and validation of the TPER device from TRL3 to TRL5
+Upscaling, testing and validation of the reactor device from TRL3 to TRL5

 Integration and optimisation of materials and components

 Integration of photoelectrodes and TBM in a MEA, and CO2 capture with ILs in the CO2 capture and concentration system.
-Design and construction of the first TPER module.
+Design and construction of the first reactor module.

 Socio-economic and environmental impact assessment

-Risk assessment of the new process and materials will be compared with current industrial processes, including risk for human health and risk for the environment.
-Finally, a social and economic impact based on cost analysis and social perception will also be studied.
+Risk assessment of the new process and materials was compared with current industrial processes, including risk for human health and risk for the environment.
+Finally, a social and economic impact based on cost analysis and social perception was also studied.

 Sustainable oxo-products produced from CO2